Updated 27 May 2022

 If you want to send your children to private school, you should start planning early.
 Unless you’re lucky enough to get a windfall, you’ll probably need to save and invest wisely to keep up with the rapidly rising cost of fees.
-Here’s how many parents do it.
+Learn how many parents save for private school fees below.

 Giving your children the best education comes at a cost.
 With smaller classes, more focus on one-to-one teaching and an array of extracurricular activities, private schooling can enrich your child’s learning – not to mention increase their chances of achieving potentially higher grades.